Pakistani terrorist among 2 ultras killed in encounter in J-K's Kulgam | Law-Order

 - India

-A Lashkar-e-Taiba (LeT) terrorist from Pakistan was among two ultras killed in an encounter with security forces in Kulgam district of Jammu and Kashmir on Sunday, police said.
+A Lashkar-e-Taiba (LeT) commander from Pakistan was among two terrorists killed in an encounter with security forces in Kulgam district of Jammu and Kashmir on Sunday, police said.
+An Army jawan suffered injuries during the encounter.

 Acting on a specific information regarding the presence of terrorists in the Cheyan Devsar area of Kulgam in south Kashmir, security forces launched a cordon-and-search operation there, a police spokesman said.